music-encoding/sibmei/Extensions.md

 [`GLOBALS.mss`](./src/GLOBALS.mss).

 The API is guaranteed to remain backwards compatible with newer releases that retain the same major version number for `ExtensionAPIVersion`.
 With minor version numbers, new functionality is added while existing functionality remains backwards compatible.

-## Required Methods

-### Symbol or Text Handlers

-The core purpose of an extension is to define symbol and text handlers to export Sibelius objects in custom ways.
-(See `HandleMyText()` in the above [example](#example))  These handlers take two arguments:

-* `this`: a Dictionary that is passed for technical reasons and *must be ignored by the extension*
-* a Sibelius object (`SymbolItem` or `SystemSymbolitem` for symbol handlers, `Text` or `SystemTextItem` for text handlers)

-A text handler should return an MEI element (created using libmei) that Sibmei will append to the `<measure>` element.
-If `null` is returned instead, the object will not be exported.

-A symbol handler should either call the `HandleModifier()` or `HandleControlEvent()` methods.
-If neither is called, the object will not be exported.
-Symbol handlers needn't return anything.

 ### `InitSibmeiExtension()`